In the guide

 • category 2 material must be labelled 'Not for animal consumption' (with limited exceptions)

-You must ensure all animal by-products are covered or contained whilst awaiting collection / disposal to prevent animals and birds gaining access.
+You must ensure that all animal by-products are covered or contained whilst awaiting collection / disposal to prevent animals and birds gaining access.

 Back to top